 Lead, on the other hand, is one of the densest elements there is; that is what makes it so heavy.
 Lead is so dense that radiation cannot pass through it; it does not have to be nearly as thick as concrete, and this means there are many applications when it comes to lead and protection.

 The most common radiation protections in use today, as far as lead is concerned. are lead blankets and lead aprons.
 If you have ever been to the dentist or doctor's and received x-rays, then you have come into contact with these forms of radiation shielding; they are heavy and fit nicely over patients, protecting vital organs.
-For example, at Expressions dental centre in London they make certain each patient that requires xrays, understands the risk and the need for shields.

 When it comes to medical shielding, x-rays are the most common harmful agent that a patient, or those administering the x-ray, is likely to come into contact with.
 Fortunately, the use of lead as a protective barrier prevents the rays from penetrating and doing harm.